-- The AI should not use risk-neutral PDs as estimates of observed (historical) PDs. - The AI should measure PDs based on historical default data including both formal default events and price declines equivalent to default losses.
-Where possible, these data should be based on publicly traded securities over a complete economic cycle.
-The minimum historical observation period for calibration purposes is five years. - The AI should estimate PDs based on historical data of default frequency over a one-year period.
-The PD may also be calculated on a theoretical basis (e.g. geometric scaling) provided that the AI is able to demonstrate that such theoretical derivations are in line with historical default experience (e.g. by using proxies). - The AI may also use PDs provided by external sources as long as they are relevant to its portfolio. - 4.7.21 Where an AI has approved loss-given-default (LGD)71 estimates as part of its IRB approach, these data should be used.
+- The AI may also use PDs provided by external sources as long as they are relevant to its portfolio. - 4.7.21 Where an AI has approved loss-given-default (LGD)71 estimates as part of its IRB approach, these data should be used.
 Where such estimates do not exist, LGDs should be computed using a methodology consistent with the IRB methodology and satisfy the following conditions. - The AI should determine LGDs from a market perspective, based on a position's current market value minus the position's expected market value subsequent to default.
-The LGD should reflect the type and seniority of the position and cannot be less than zero. - LGDs should be based on an amount of historical data that is sufficient to derive robust, accurate estimates.
+The LGD should reflect the type and seniority of the position and cannot be less than zero. - LGDs should be based on an amount of historical data that is sufficient to derive robust, accurate estimates. - An Al may also use LGDs provided by external sources as long as they are relevant to its portfolio. - 4.7.22 An Al should establish a hierarchy ranking its preferred sources for PDs and LGDs, in order to avoid the cherry-picking of parameters.